Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Bundles over spaces of links and resulting real cohomology classes

 \begin{theorem}[\cite{CCRL-AGT, KMV}] \ \begin{enumerate} \item The association $\Gamma \to I_\Gamma$ is a chain map

-from the cochain complex of graphs to the de Rham cochain complex on the space of knots $\L^d_m$, provided $d\geq 4$.
-It sends a cochain in $\D^k_n$ to a de Rham cochain of degree $n(d-3)+k$. \item For defect $k=0$, the integration map $I$ induces an injection in cohomology, producing a nontrivial cohomology class in $H^{n(d-3)}(\L^d_m)$ for each nontrivial cocycle in $\D^0_n$. \end{enumerate} \end{theorem} An analogue of statement (1) was established in \cite{CCRL-AGT} for the case of closed knots $m=1$.
+from the cochain complex of graphs to the de Rham cochain complex on the space of links $\L^d_m$, provided $d\geq 4$.
+It sends a cochain in $\LD^{k,n}$ to a de Rham cochain of degree $n(d-3)+k$. \item For defect $k=0$, the integration map $I$ induces an injection in cohomology, producing a nontrivial cohomology class in $H^{n(d-3)}(\L^d_m)$ for each nontrivial cocycle in $\LD^{0,n}$. \end{enumerate} \end{theorem}

+An analogue of statement (1) was given in \cite{CCRL-AGT} for the case of closed knots $m=1$.
 The case of long links was treated in \cite{KMV}.
 (The case of closed links can also be covered by all the arguments in \cite{KMV}.)
-Notice that since the coboundary map raises the defect by 1, the space of defect-0 cocycles is equal to the space of defect-0 cohomology classes.
+Since the coboundary map raises the defect by 1, the space of defect-0 cocycles is the space of defect-0 cohomology classes.
 Part (2) was proven in \cite{CCRL-AGT} for closed knots, and the proof there can be easily generalized to links (long or closed).

-While integration $I$ is not a chain map for $d=3$, this deficiency can be corrected by adding ``anomaly terms.''
-In that case, the injectivity result holds, and in fact, integration then gives an isomorphism \cite{DThurstonABThesis, VolicBT, KMV} between the space $Z(\D^0_n)$ of defect-0, order-$n$ cocycles and the space of all finite-type knot or link invariants of type $n$ (studied by Vassiliev \cite{Vassiliev} and others).
+While integration $I$ is not known to be a cochain map for $d=3$, this deficiency can be corrected by adding certain ``anomaly terms,'' which conjecturally vanish.
+In that case, the injectivity result holds, and in fact, integration then gives an isomorphism \cite{DThurstonABThesis, VolicBT, KMV} between the space $Z(\LD^{0,n})$ of defect-0, order-$n$ cocycles and the space of all finite-type knot or link invariants of type $n$, studied by Vassiliev \cite{Vassiliev} and others.
 The former space is the space of (uni)trivalent graph cocycles, and this isomorphism is sometimes called the Fundamental Theorem of Finite-Type Invariants.
-Theorem \ref{FTFTI-Analogue} is thus an extension of that theorem on knot and link invariants to cohomology classes of higher degree.
-Moreover, work of Bar-Natan \cite{BarNatanTopology} implies that the cohomology of defect-0 graphs $Z(\D^0_*)$ has many nontrivial elements.
+Theorem \ref{FTFTI-Analogue} is thus an analogue of that theorem on knot and link invariants to cohomology classes of higher degree.
+Moreover, work of Bar-Natan \cite{BarNatanTopology} implies that the cohomology of defect-0 graphs $Z(\LD^{0,*})$ has many nontrivial elements.
 Thus Theorem \ref{FTFTI-Analogue} gives the existence of many nontrivial cohomology classes in embedding spaces.